What’s up with building codes?

 What are building codes?

-Today, codes are less…punitive, but they are far more detailed.
-The Minnesota Building Code contains 18 chapters covering everything from accessibility and elevators to fire protection, electrical, and plumbing.
+Today, codes are less punitive and more detailed.
+The Minnesota State Building Code contains 20 chapters covering everything from efficiency and accessibility to fire protection, electrical, and plumbing.

 How many bathrooms does a theater need?
 It’s in the building code.